JayKaku/What-the-Splash/README.md

 # What the Splash !

 A project made to learn and apply different concepts in Redux-saga.
-Being new to Redux-saga here is to the link tutorial I followed
+Being new to Redux-saga [here](https://www.youtube.com/playlist?list=PLMV09mSPNaQlWvqEwF6TfHM-CVM6lXv39) is to the link tutorial I followed.

 ### Sample Deployment : https://jaykaku.github.io/What-the-Splash/